-Note: , and indicate rejection of the null hypothesis of no-co-integration at 1% and 5%, and 10% levels of significance.
+Note: \\\, \\ and \ indicate rejection of the null hypothesis of no-co-integration at 1% and 5%, and 10% levels of significance.

-Therefore, it is impossible to draw a long-term link between the dependent and independent variables from this data set.
-If all the variables are not integrated in the same order and if there is no cointegration among the variables, then we can use the ARDL model to find out the short-term and long-term relationship between climate and employment in agriculture.
+Therefore, it is impossible to draw a long-term link between the dependent and independent variables.
+Because all the variables are not integrated in the same order.
+Even though there might be a long-run relationship among the variables, the establishment of cointegration might not be possible due to the variables being integrated in a different order (level or first difference) (Nkoro & Uko, 2016).
+Therefore, even though there might be a long-run relationship, the relationship in the Pedroni test is missing.
+Hence, the potential remedy is to use the ARDL model.
+If all the variables are not integrated in the same order, and if there is no cointegration among the variables then we can use the ARDL model to find out the short-term and long-run relationship between climate and employment in agriculture (Liw, 2009).
+ARDL internalizes the long-run relationship, even if the long-run relationship is absent on the cointegration test.
 We then run the ARDL model to see if climate change has an influence on agricultural employment.

-Estimation of Short and Long-run Coefficient
+Estimation of short and long-run coefficient

-Based on the Akaike information criterion (AIC) in Appendix 3, the best way to explain the model is ARDL (2, 2, 2), where the second minimum penalty exists, and it fits the data with minimum information loss.
-Based on the model of pooled mean group estimation, the result of the estimation is presented in Table 5, where there is the steady-state long-run relationship, the coefficient of long-run convergence is significant at a 1 percent significance level, and the long-run impact of climate change and GDP per capita is significant at a 1 percent and 10 percent significant level, which is negative by direction.
-But in the short run, the coefficient of the first lag of Roleplay has a positive impact on agriculture employment, which means that employment in the past year has positively affected current employment in the agriculture sector.

-In the short run, rainfall is seen to have a positive impact on Agro-employees, but this result proves insignificant.
-But the finding is also true for GDP, which has a negative and significant impact on employment in the short run.
-However, the result indicates temperature has a positive impact on agricultural employment.
-This creates a contradiction between the short run and the long run.
-One interpretation is that even though the temperature has a positive short-term effect, it is perceived as a large amount of irregularity over the long term; as a result, if the temperature is erratic and more or less than expected, it must have a negative long-term effect.
-In the long run, these two variables' test coefficients are statistically different from zero, bearing the evidence that GDP per capita and temperature have a causal effect on agriculture employment.
+Based on the Akaike information criterion (AIC) in Appendix 3, the best to explain the model is ARDL (2, 2, 2, 2) where the second minimum penalty exists, and it fits the data with minimum information loss.
+Based on the model of pooled mean group estimation, the result of estimation is presented in Table 5 where there is the steady-state longrun relationship, the coefficient of long-run convergence is significant at a 1% significance level, and the long-run impact of climate change and GDP per capita is significant at 1% and 10% significant level which is negative by direction.
+But in the short run, the coefficient of the first lag of Agro\employ has a positive impact on agriculture employment which means that employment in the past year positively affects the employment at current employment in the agriculture sector.
+In the short run, Rainfall is seen to have a positive impact on Agro\employ but this result proves insignificant.
+But the finding is also true for GDP that they have a negative and significant impact on employment in the short run.
+However, the result indicates temperature has a positive signification impact on agriculture employment.
+This makes a contradiction between the short run and the long run.
+One interpretation is that even though the temperature has a positive shortterm effect, it is perceived as a large amount of irregularity over the long term; as a result, if the temperature is erratic and more or less than expected, it must have a negative long-term effect.
+In the long run, these two variables' test coefficient is statistically different from zero bearing the evidence that GDP per capita and temperature have a causal effect on agriculture employment.